openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 ### Intel® GNA Forward and Backward Compatibility

 When a model is run, using the GNA plugin, it is compiled internally for the specific hardware target.
-It is possible to export compiled model, using <a href="#import-export">Import/Export</a> functionality to use it later.
+It is possible to export a compiled model, using <a href="#import-export">Import/Export</a> functionality to use it later.
 In general, there is no guarantee that a model compiled and exported for GNA 2.0 runs on GNA 3.0 or vice versa.

 @sphinxdirective